WalletScrutiny/WalletScrutinyCom/_android/com.binance.custody.md

 ## Analysis

-- The provider makes use of cold-storage which tells us this is a **custodial** service.
+Other than explicitly offering a "custody service" the provider also promotes its use of cold-storage which tells us this is a **custodial** service.